We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Collagen is essential to strong, youthful looking skin.
-As you age, your body begins to produce less collagen and elastin.
+Collagen is essential to strong, youthful-looking skin.
+As you mature, your body begins to produce less collagen and elastin.
 Your body also begins to break down your collagen, elastin, and fat stores.
 This can contribute to thin and sagging skin, fine lines, and wrinkles.

 In addition to preserving your collagen stores, retinoids can also promote new collagen production.